 - Mix up the protein.
-Use leftover Thanksgiving turkey, grilled chicken breast, or a store bought rotisserie chicken for the protein here if you don't have prepped shredded chicken on hand.
+Use leftover herb roasted turkey breast (perfect after Thanksgiving!), grilled chicken breast, or a store bought rotisserie chicken for the protein here if you don't have prepped shredded chicken on hand.
 This pizza is also great with pulled pork or crispy bacon!

 - Swap the cilantro for fresh arugula, fresh spinach, or chopped green onions.

 - Use buffalo sauce instead of barbecue sauce for a fun twist.

 - Add extra toppings!
 Sliced red onion (or caramelized onions!), roasted garlic, pineapple, and grilled corn are all great on this pizza.

 - If you don't have time to make pizza crust (and if you don't have any store-bought pizza dough on hand), fold these toppings up inside a tortilla for an amazing quesadilla!
 You can also use naan or pita bread as the base for your pizza if you don't have fresh dough on hand.
 (If you're short on time but still want a true pizza, just whip up our fan-favorite 15 minute pizza dough!)

 - Grill this pizza for a fun twist!
 Learn more: How to grill pizza.

 - Add extra sauce.
 Instead of olive oil, coat your pizza dough with a bit of barbecue sauce or ranch dressing (the same way you'd spread traditional pizza sauce over the dough!) before you add the cheese and chicken.
 (We did find that adding an extra layer of sauce under the cheese here can overpower the delicate flavor of the smoked mozzarella, so we recommend skipping any extra sauce unless you're using plain mozzarella cheese).